diegoami/newscollection/README.md

 ## General purpose

-The general idea is to build a technology news portal aggregating tech news from several sources and draw conclusions from them
+The idea is to build a technology news portal aggregating tech news from several sources and draw conclusions from them

 * find articles discussing the same news item as a provided text, but from a different source
 * get a different angle about a specific news item or topic from a different source